NLIreland/puppet-fcrepo/README.md

    where `<version>` is the current version of the module.

+You can always update these files (especially `fcrepo.war`) later by replacing them in the `/etc/puppet/modules/fcrepo/files` directory, then running the Puppet agent on each of your nodes.

 ####Enable the module in Puppet

 `include 'fcrepo'` in the puppet master's `site.pp` file is enough to get you up and running.
-If you wish to pass in parameters such as which user and group to create then you can use:
+If you wish to pass in parameters such as which user and group to create then you can use instead:

 ```puppet
 class { '::fcrepo':